-BAD COP BAD COP of Fat Wreck fame will be touring Europe in 2021, and will be playing many of the most famous venues in the UK for the DIY punk scene.
+BAD COP BAD COP of Fat Wreck fame will be touring (a delayed album launch) Europe in 2021, and will be playing many of the most famous venues in the UK for the DIY punk scene.
 That, of course, includes our very own Mama Liz’s Voodoo Lounge in Stamford!
-Don’t ask us how we’ve done it, or how many body parts we’ve had to sell to be able to bring you not only our amazing American headliners, but also friends of SCP and leaders of the UK scene, WONK UNIT!
+Don’t ask us how we’ve done it, or how many body parts we’ve had to sell to be able to bring you not only our amazing American headliners but also friends of SCP and leaders of the UK scene, WONK UNIT!
 Just buy tickets as soon as you can and stop us going even greyer!
-Extra support TBC.

 In a time of chronic rage, happiness is revolutionary.